Yurisbel Gracial

-Yurisbel Gracial Garcia (born 14 October 1985) is a Cuban baseball player who is a free agent.
-He played in the Cuban National Series for the Cocodrilos de Matanzas and with the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+Yurisbel Gracial Garcia (born October 14, 1985) is a Cuban professional baseball third baseman for the Conspiradores de Querétaro of the Mexican League.
+He has previously played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks.

 Career

 Québec Capitales

 Gracial served in the Cuban military before playing for Matanzas in the Cuban National Series.
 In 2016, Gracial played for the Québec Capitales of the Canadian American Association of Professional Baseball, slashing .320/.376/.476 with 9 home runs and 58 RBI.
 He signed back with the club in 2017, and batted .333/.399/.524 with 13 home runs and 65 RBI.
 Gracial was released by Québec prior to the 2018 season.